Gemma Bellincioni

-Gemma Bellincioni (born Matilda Cesira Bellincioni) ([ˈdʒɛmma bellinˈtʃoːni]; 18 August 1864 – 23 April 1950) was an Italian soprano and one of the best-known opera singers of the late 19th century.
-She had a particular affinity with the verismo repertoire and was renowned more for her charismatic acting than for the quality of her voice.
+Gemma Bellincioni (born Matilda Cesira Bellincioni) ([ˈdʒɛmma bellinˈtʃoːni]; 18 August 1864 – 23 April 1950) was an Italian dramatic soprano and one of the best-known opera singers of the late 19th century.
+She had a particular affinity with the verismo repertoire and was renowned for both, her charismatic acting and the quality of her voice.

-Her career
+Career

 Matilda Cesira Bellincioni was Bellincioni's real name.
 She was born in Monza, Italy, in 1864.
 Both her parents were singers, and after receiving training from them, she made her operatic debut in Naples in 1880.
 She went on to sing extensively in Europe and South America during the next two decades, although she would appear only once in London—at the Royal Opera House, Covent Garden—in 1895.
 Despite her fame, she never performed at America's foremost operatic venue, the New York Metropolitan Opera.

 Italy's leading composer, Giuseppe Verdi, admired Bellincioni's acting ability.
 Verdi had encountered her in 1886 when she performed Violetta in his opera La traviata at La Scala, Milan.
 Evidently, however, he was not so impressed by her vocal technique because he did not elect to cast her to sing the part of Desdemona at the premiere of Otello the following year.
 On the other hand, Bellincioni's histrionic manner, accentuated diction and arresting stage presence were to prove ideally suited to a melodramatic new style of Italian opera known as verismo, which became popular during the 1890s.
 She sang this type of music with great passion, although her actual voice was not particularly large in size or ripe in tone, and marred by a distinct flutter.
 (See Scott, cited below.)

 On 17 May 1890, she created the role of Santuzza in Pietro Mascagni's landmark verismo work Cavalleria Rusticana when it premiered in Rome.
 Her common-law spouse Roberto Stagno, a prominent tenor from Sicily, sang opposite her in the role of Turiddu at that same premiere performance: they had met on a tour of Argentina in 1886.